-Each month FCV, with input from the FCV Book Club, will choose a book to read as a group.
+Every six weeks FCV, with input from the FCV Book Club, will choose a book to read as a group.
 The books are inspired by both Florida and the work we do.
-Towards the end of each month, we will meet virtually with each other and discuss the book.
+We will meet virtually with each other and discuss the book.
 You are welcome to participate or simply listen in.
 If you're interested, join today!

 Sign up here to join!